garykac/shinjuku/README.md

 * Place the customer token in the ward that matches the card

 Note that the customer is located in the ward, not in any particular station.
-Customers are not associated with a station until they are being lured.
+Customers are not associated with a station until they are being Moved.

-### Luring Customers
+### Moving Customers

-When you choose the action to lure customers to your store, do the following:
+When you choose the action to move customers to your store, do the following:

 1. Gather *all* of the customers in the ward that matches the card played
 2. Select their starting station within that ward